Mboalab/Mboalab_Outreachy-May-Aug-2022/Outreachy-2022/Vaishnavi-Markunde/Task2/document.md

 - Blood occult in stool

     If the user has any of these symptoms there would be a prompt that asks the user about severity of the symptom i.e Low or High.
 On the basis of these symptoms ,       typhoid would be diagonised.
-Another precise way for diagnosing typhoid is by collecting widal tests results from the user and based on those results  (agglutination) typhoid would results(agglutination) typhoid would be diagnosed.
+Apart from these questionarie user would be asked to upload their widal test (if have) reports which would help us provide more precise way for diagnosing typhoid .
    <br>

 **2. Data preprocessing**